Wildhoney/Snapshot.js/README.md

 Delta Updates
 -----------

 There may be instances where sending delta updates is preferable to re-sending whole models.
-Snapshot supports the providing of delta updates &ndash; essentially, any models that have already been transmitted across the wire will not be sent again in their entirety; instead only their primary ID is set.
+Snapshot supports the providing of delta updates &ndash; essentially, any models that have already been transmitted across the wire will not be sent again in their entirety; instead only their primary ID is sent.

 ```javascript
 snapshot.bootstrap(socket).useDelta(true);